-A prototype for a new BMW M8 Convertible has been spotted for the first time.
+A prototype for the first-ever BMW M8 Convertible has been spotted again.

-It’s the open-top version of the M8 coupe that BMW M presented in prototype form during May's 2017 M Festival held at the Nürburgring, and it’s being prepped as Munich’s challenger to high-performance grand touring convertibles like the Bentley Continental GT Speed Convertible and Mercedes-AMG S65 Cabriolet.
+It’s the open-top version of the M8 coupe that BMW presented in prototype form during the 2017 M Festival held at the Nürburgring, and the car is being prepped as Munich’s challenger to high-performance grand touring convertibles like the Bentley Continental GT Speed Convertible and Mercedes-AMG S65 Cabriolet.

 An M8 endurance racer is already in action.
 The road-going M8 variants aren’t expected to be revealed until late 2018.
-The cars are being developed concurrently with the new 8-Series that BMW previewed in concept form during May’s Concorso d’Eleganza Villa d’Este and will also reveal later this year.
+The cars are being developed alongside the new 8-Series that BMW previewed in concept form during the 2017 Concorso d’Eleganza Villa d’Este and will also reveal later this year.

-The new 8-Series range, including this M8 Convertible, is thought to be based on the carbon fiber-infused version of BMW’s CLAR modular platform that debuted in the 2016 7-Series.
+Underpinning the complete range should be the carbon fiber-infused version of the BMW Group’s CLAR modular platform that debuted in the 2016 7-Series.
 Referred to as “carbon core” technology, we’ve only seen BMW use it so far in the 7-Series.
 Lesser models like the latest 5-Series stick with more conventional materials.

 2018 BMW M5Enlarge Photo

 Whatever output BMW selects, expect the engine to be paired with an 8-speed automatic and the M division’s new M xDrive all-wheel-drive system.